-- Adequate electrical outlets are essential for smoothie makers, immersion blenders, or other small appliances.
+- Adequate electrical outlets near countertops are essential for small appliances.

 - Natural gas rises, while propane gas sinks.
-If you don’t allow for plenty of properly placed ventilation panels, you could end up with a very dangerous situation.
+If you don’t allow for plenty of ventilation panels, you could end up with a very dangerous situation.

 - Indoor appliances can’t stand up to outdoor conditions.
 You’ll void your warranties and end up replacing them frequently.

-- Design enough storage space to meet your needs.
+- Incorporate enough storage space to meet your needs.
 Note: Those ’empty’ spaces under the sink and grill are not the best storage options due to pipes and hoses.

 BONUS: Here’s What We’re Grilling

-With the increasing interest in food trends like the Paleo diet and Whole30, grilling is becoming even more popular.
-Try grilling your produce for a taste sensation you just can’t get when cooking indoors:
+Try grilling your produce for a taste sensation you can’t get when cooking indoors: